Barotrauma due to mechanical ventilation

 Loading Stack -

 0 images remaining

-Computed tomography demonstrated bilateral pneumothorax, pneumomediastinum, extensive subcutaneous emphysema in cervical regions, anterior chest wall.
-It is also obvious pneumoperitoneum.
-There is right pleural effusion and areas of higher in the lung parenchyma density corresponding to pneumonic foci.
-Endotracheal tube well located
+Computed tomography demonstrated bilateral pneumothorax, pneumomediastinum, extensive subcutaneous emphysema in cervical regions and anterior chest wall.
+There is also pneumoperitoneum.
+There is right pleural effusion and areas of higher density in the lung parenchyma corresponding to pneumonic foci.
+Endotracheal tube well located.

 Pulmonary barotrauma is the alveolar rupture due to the use of positive pressure.
-Clinical manifestations of barotrauma are multiple interstitial emphysema, pneumothorax, pneumomediastinum, subcutaneous emphysema, pneumoperitoneum, tension lung cysts, and subpleural air cysts.
-As noted, all these forms of barotrauma are developed by a ruptured alveolus overdistended with with penetration of air into the perivascular interstitium or interstitial emphysema.
+Clinical manifestations of barotrauma are multiple interstitial emphysema, pneumothorax, pneumomediastinum, subcutaneous emphysema, pneumoperitoneum, tension lung cysts and subpleural air cysts.
+As noted, all these forms of barotrauma are developed by a ruptured alveolus, overdistended with penetration of air into the perivascular interstitium or interstitial emphysema.